jpvincent/WPT-server/README.md

 Extensible
 -

-WPT Monitor is not that good at displaying the collected data.
+WPT monitor is super useful to schedule tests but not that good at displaying the collected data.
 You might also want to monitor additional data like the number of 404, the average size, the percentage of cached objects or the percentage of objects with gzip.
 Search for the `exportResultToExternal()` PHP method.
 It contains an example of a forward to a graphite installation of the WPT results.